Tarangire National Park

 Tarangire National Park : What tempts visitors to Tarangire on their first day are the huge numbers of baobabs.
 These majestic trees dot most parts of the park thus providing incredible habitats to different wild animals in the park.

-Bordered by Tarangire Wildlife Conservation to the northeast (an area set apart by the government to act as a grazing ground for the local people in this region), Tarangire National Park is about 120km from Arusha town.
+Bordered by Tarangire Wildlife Conservation to the Northeast, the park is about 120km from Arusha town.
+The conservation area was set apart by the government to act as a grazing ground for the local people in this region.

 It was named after Tarangire River which flows across the area and distinguishes itself with dense vegetation of mixed woodland and acacia.
 Most parts around the river are dominated by old doum palm trees, black cotton grass and baobab trees.

 It isn’t more known to tourists, but this park has a lot to relish like other parks in the northern part of the country.
 Aside from Serengeti, Tarangire is a good alternative for sights of the great wildebeest migration.
 If you can’t make it to Serengeti for Wildebeests don’t hesitate to try Tarangire National Park.

 The only difference is that for Tarangire, animals migrate from Maasai steppe to this park in the dry season whilst for Serengeti animals migrate away from the park usually in the dry season (June to October).

 A plethora of animals usually moves to Tarangire for water provided by Tarangire River and predators as well search for preys.

 During this period of time, Tarangire has the largest concentration of animals in northern Tanzania.
 Therefore, it is easy to understand why thousands of tourists (wildlife lovers) visit the park from June to October.